Traits

 trait NamedAnimal(Animal, Named):

-...Inheritance is useful when you're creating a new trait that adds its own requirements.
-If you simply want to express the union of two or more traits, you should use a simple trait composition instead:
+...Refinement is useful when you're creating a new trait that adds additional requirements.
+If you simply want to express the union of two or more traits, use a simple trait composition instead:

 Traits can specify required lifecycle methods, including constructors, copy constructors and move constructors.